DoronAvitan93/Coupon-System/README.md

 # Coupon-System
-Coupon system - Java + TypeScript
-Loved the backend & frontend sides

-Using SQL clearDB(from heroku) for Databse, Using firebase and heroku to deploy.
+Built with Java springMVC and ReactJS + Typescript Using SQL clearDB(from heroku) for Databse, Using firebase and heroku to deploy.

 -----------